Dan Hellie

-Dan Hellie (born May 23, 1975) is an American sports announcer for Fox Sports and the NFL Network.
-Hellie can also be seen on Dana White's UFC Tuesday Night Contender Series, Tennessee Titans preseason games and Facebook's streaming college football games.
+Dan Hellie (born May 23, 1975) is an American sports announcer for Fox Sports and the UFC.
+Hellie can also be seen on Dana White's UFC Tuesday Night Contender Series, Tennessee Titans preseason games and college football games on Fox.
 He was a sports anchor for WRC-TV, an NBC affiliate in Washington, D.C.

 Early life

 Hellie was born in Manila, Philippines, where his parents were stationed while in the Peace Corps.
 Hellie moved to Shoshone, Idaho until he was in fourth grade, then to Gaithersburg, Maryland.
 His mother was a middle school teacher for Montgomery County and his father worked at the Interior Department.
 He attended Magruder High School, where he played football, basketball and baseball.
 Hellie attended the University of Tennessee, where he was a member of the Phi Gamma Delta fraternity.
 He earned a bachelor's degree in broadcast journalism.
 In 2014, Hellie was awarded the University of Tennessee Alumni Promise Award.